neversevere/resume/README.md

 Data Analyst	April 2023 - Present
 •     Programming (Python) is used for deeper analysis and comparisons of multiple files on a project.
 Classes and Decorators.
 Data Science Analysis Project 	Remote, USA
-Data Analyst	November 2021 - December 2021
+Data Analyst,	November 2021 - December 2021
 •    Data analysis tools (Python) were utilized in understanding the relationships among contributing factors for Data Scientists' annual salaries.
 Pandas, Seaborn.
 SKILLS & INTERESTS